Holic75/SolastaAlchemistClass/README.md

 # Alchemist class for Solasta

 This is a mod for the game Solasta: Crown of the Magister.
-It adds alchemist class with 2 specializaiton subclasses: Vivisectionist and Grenadier.
+It adds alchemist class with 3 specializaiton subclasses: Grenadier, Runemaster and Vivisectionist.
 This mod requires SolastaModApi https://github.com/SolastaMods/SolastaModApi and SolastaModHelpers https://github.com/Holic75/SolastaModHelpers